 2008 The State sells its holding in OMX to Borse Dubai, in Vin&Sprit to French Pernod Ricard and in Vasakronan to AP Fastigheter.
 These sales provide income equivalent to SEK 81bn.
 New capital is injected into to SEK and Almi and, in conjunction with this, the shares in Venantius are transferred to SEK.
 Fouriertransform is formed to invest in research and development in the automotive cluster.
-In November the State assumes ownership of Carnegie Investment Bank and Max

-Matthiessen through the Swedish National Debt Office.
-The takeover is conducted pursuant to the Act on Support for Banks in Crisis in order to safeguard the stability of the financial sector.
+In November the State assumes ownership of Carnegie Investment Bank and Max Matthiessen through the Swedish National Debt Office.
+The takeover is conducted pursuant to the Government Support to Credit Institutions Act in order to safeguard the stability of the financial sector.
 The shares are divested in 2009.